benjene/McGill-Pathfinder/conventions/node, graph, user.md

 		- Music?
 		- Medicine/health sci?
 - Model for describing and storing access restrictions
+	- The access to buildings is modelled as layers of an onion.
+For example, the Engineering Complex closes after hours, except for a portion that gives access to the Schulich library.
+One can enter the Schulich library lobby but not the rest of the complex.
+		- Outdoor nodes have no restriction.
+Buildings have a higher level of restriction.
+Buildings may have sections with greater restrictions.
-	- Nodes have attribute restrictionLevel, integer values describing access restriction.
+		- Nodes have attribute restrictionLevel, integer values describing these access levels
-		- Non-locking nodes have restrictionLevel=0.
-This is true outdoors and indoors for the nodes that can be traversed through at any time (assuming you are inside)
-		- The doors to enter all buildings have restrictionLevel > 0
-		- Some buildings have areas with greater restrictions.
-			- e.g. Engineering complex has limited opening hours.
-But, part of FDA is accessible for longer to give access to the Schulich library.
-However, the rest of the doors lock and users cannot leave the Schulich lobby area.
+		- Nodes located outdoors have restrictionLevel=0.
+Indoors, nodes have restrictionLevel=1, or more if there is a special restricted section indoors.
-			- Thus, Schulich library has restrictionLevel=1.
+			- Schulich library has restrictionLevel=1.
 The rest of the McConnell Engineering complex has restrictionLevel=2.
 	- Assumptions
-		- You can always enter an area of lesser restriction. ie the doors will always be unlocked
+		- You can always enter an area of lesser restriction. ie you can always exit a building or area.
+	- Use
+		- When the shortest path algorithm attempts to cross an edge, it will check if current_node.restrictionLevel >=  destination_node.restrictionLevel.
+If the user is attempting to enter an area of greater restriction, the algorithm will check if the groups the user is in has access to the building at the date and time the algorithm is running.

 ### Access Hours
 - Hours are stored as key-value pairs of a group and their access hours.
 E.g. the general public, computer science students, arts students, etc.